One of the most important elements of your RV is one most people will never actually see. However, if it’s missing

 Rigid foam insulation is much more resistant to moisture and has a long lifespan.
 It isn’t as susceptible to mold and is a great option for people who travel to many different climates or spend time in humid areas.
-Rigid foam insulation comes in boards of different thicknesses, and it can be cut to fit any space.
+Rigid foam insulation comes in boards of different thicknesses.
+It can be cut to fit any space.
 You install it by sliding it into the walls in sheets and fastening those sheets to the studs in the walls to prevent any airflow from outside in (and vice versa).

 However, most RVs don’t come with rigid foam insulation already installed, so you’ll either need to be comfortable taking apart your walls to install it yourself, or you’ll need to hire someone to do the work for you.
 Rigid foam insulation is also more expensive than fiberglass.
 If you’re an experienced owner who travels to different climates often and is comfortable customizing your rig, it could be a great option for you, and the good news is that once it’s in, you won’t have to worry about it for a very long time.

 Spray Foam Insulation

 Spray foam insulation is easier to install than rigid foam insulation.
-To install, you load spray foam into an applicator and spray it directly onto the walls of your RV, in the space where the rigid foam sheets would go.
+To install, you load spray foam into an applicator.
+Spray it directly onto the walls of your RV, in the space where the rigid foam sheets would go.
 If you spray the foam evenly throughout the walls, it makes an airtight barrier between the inside and outside.
-Spray foam, like rigid foam, doesn’t come standard in motorhomes, and you’ll either need to install it yourself or hire someone to do the work.
-Spray foam is also very lightweight.
+Spray foam, like rigid foam, doesn’t come standard in motorhomes.
+You’ll either need to install it yourself or hire someone to do the work.
+This material is also very lightweight.